MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_02_data_ingestion.md

 15. On the Review and finish page, complete the following tasks:

-    1. Enter a name for the new connection, such as +++Wide World Importers Electric Vehicle Miles Driven 2022+++
+    1. Enter a name for the new connection, such as Wide World Importers Electric Vehicle Miles Driven 2022

     2. Select **Connect**.